Let’s start the year off right with a fitting winter milk: chestnut milk.

 Remember than milk will always taste better after 2 hours, when it’s had time to chill and develop the flavours.
 If it’s still too bland for you, you can add yur favourite sweetener (cinnamon, syrup, vanilla, etc) and blend again.

 The remaining pulp serves as a lovely chestnut cream which needs no help from other ingredients and can be devoured just like that.
-If you’re into cooking, you can check out the “pulp” tab in our blog and see some wonderful ideas on how to upcycle all kinds of pulp to make delicious plant-based meals.
+If you’re into cooking, you can check out the pulp section of this blog and take some wonderful ideas on how to upcycle all kinds of pulp to make delicious plant-based meals.

 You could also dry out the pulp at a low temperature in the oven or even sun-dry it!